empathicqubit/vscode-cc65-debugger/README.md

 <img src="https://github.com/empathicqubit/vscode-cc65-vice-debug/blob/master/images/user_config.png?raw=true" />

+- **cc65vice.enableCycleCounters**: Enable cycle counters next to each code line.
-- **cc65.viceDirectory**: Set this to specify the directory that contains the VICE executables.
+- **cc65vice.viceDirectory**: Set this to specify the directory that contains the VICE executables.
 You'll probably need this on Windows.
 If this is omitted then it will look on the system PATH.
-- **cc65.cc65Home**: Set this to specify the directory that contains the CC65 build.
+- **cc65vice.cc65Home**: Set this to specify the directory that contains the CC65 build.
 This is the `CC65_HOME` directory, and not the bin directory, so the folder above bin.
 If your system doesn't have prebuilt binaries, you probably want to use CC65 on your PATH, and *not* this.
-- **cc65.preferX64OverX64sc**: Set to true to use x64, which is not recommended.
+- **cc65vice.preferX64OverX64sc**: Set to true to use x64, which is not recommended.
-- **cc65.disableMetrics**: This disables metric reporting, which tracks when the extension is activated or a debug session is requested or fails.
+- **cc65vice.disableMetrics**: This disables metric reporting, which tracks when the extension is activated or a debug session is requested or fails.
-- **cc65.runAhead**: When hitting a breakpoint, step ahead by one frame so that any screen updates that may have been made become visible immediately.
+- **cc65vice.runAhead**: When hitting a breakpoint, step ahead by one frame so that any screen updates that may have been made become visible immediately.

 You may have some problems with `autostart-warp` working correctly.
 The way